6. pyxc: JIT and Optimization

 This also means you could move the runtime library into a separate lib.cpp, compile it into the pyxc binary, and have one clean place for all built-in functions.
 We'll do that in a later chapter.

-DLLEXPORT is a no-op on macOS and Linux.
-On Windows, symbols are not exported from executables by default, so the macro expands to __declspec(dllexport) to make them visible to the JIT's linker.
+DLLEXPORT doesn't do anything on macOS and Linux since in these cases symbols are exported by default.
+On Windows, symbols are not exported from executables by default, so the macro expands to __declspec(dllexport) to make them visible to the JIT.

 Command-Line Parsing